What is the Professional Development Organization (PDO)?

 How is the ECE PDO meeting this goal?

 The ECE PDO at PASSHE is working to remove barriers that often get in the way of early childcare providers’ ability to advance their education and professional development.
 By sponsoring no-cost tuition and the cost of course materials, computers, WiFi, and other technology supports to qualifying applicants, many prohibitive barriers are removed.
-Additionally, 24/7 tutoring and multilingual supports are available.
-Further, PDO Success Coaches will offer assistance such as time management guidance to students to help them balance home, work, and school obligations.
+Additionally, students can have access to Spanish-translated content by making a request to their PD Coordinator.
+Further, PDO Success Coaches will offer assistance, such as time management guidance to students to help them balance home, work, and school obligations.
 Removing these barriers to education will lead to greater numbers of individuals who will earn a Child Development Associate certificate (CDA) and Associate’s or Bachelor’s degrees in early childhood education that prepare them for good, in-demand jobs.

 How long will it take to earn a certificate or degree?